Deploy Portainer behind Traefik Proxy

 docker network create -d overlay public

-- Then create the volume:
+Then create the volume:

 docker volume create portainer_data

-- Save the below recipe as portainer.yml
+Save this recipe as portainer.yml:

 version: '3.2'